tgwhite/heroku-buildpack-r/README.md

 [CRAN](http://cran.r-project.org/) is a network of ftp and web servers around the world that store identical, up-to-date, versions of code and documentation for R.

+## Updates

+This is a dirty hack to upgrade to 3.2.1.

 ## Usage
 Example usage: